molabokchi/deepdriver_ce/bokchiInfra/README.md

 This deepdriver CE (bokchi infra) use Infra bokchi infrastructure.
 You can use Deepdriver more lightly than standalone version.

+## Requirement

+docker & docker-compose
+> If it's not installed, refer to [docker website](https://docs.docker.com/engine/install/) and install it.

 ## Install